searchivarius/turnin-webapp/README.md

 Turnin Webapp
 =============

-Written By Jonathan Clark 2011
+Originally written By Jonathan Clark 2011
-For 11-711 at Carnegie Mellon University
+For 11-711 at Carnegie Mellon University.
+Modified for Leonid Boytsov in 2014 by adding a call to a script that can verify archive's consistency.

 Overview